Lepton number violating signals of a parity symmetric model at $\mu$TRISTAN: Introduction

 In this paper, we study lepton number violating signals at a $\mu^+ \mu^+$ collider.
 By setting the initial state to have lepton number, there is a unique process, $\mu^+ \mu^+ \to W^+ W'^+$, where $W'$ is the SU$(2)_{\rm R}$ gauge boson.
 The signals of this process are essentially background free.
 In the signal events, the total collider energy goes into hadron jets and charged leptons with a large invariant mass from the $W'$, whereas SM background always comes with escaping neutrinos or leptons.
-We find that a 10~TeV $\mu^+ \mu^+$ collider can search for the $W'$ boson up to $16$~TeV by using the off-shell production of $W'$, depending on the mass of the heavy neutrinos.
+We find that a 10~TeV $\mu^+ \mu^+$ collider\footnote{While the original proposal of $\mu$TRISTAN is limited to lower energies, higher center-of-mass energies are considered here as benchmarks motivated by broader discussions of future muon collider capabilities.} can search for the $W'$ boson up to $16$~TeV by using the off-shell production of $W'$, depending on the mass of the heavy neutrinos.
 We also compare the reach of the collider experiments with the bound from neutrinoless double beta decay.
 Although the sensitivities cannot be compared directly, as each process probes lepton number violation in the muon and electron sectors, respectively, but both processes can roughly probe the $W'$ boson up to $\mathcal{O}(10)$~TeV.
 It is therefore important to study both processes to explore the flavor structure of the model.

 The cross section of the process $\mu^+ \mu^+ \to W^+ W'$ is suppressed when the mass of $S$ is much smaller than $m_{W'}$, as the mass is proportional to lepton number breaking couplings.
 Such a parameter region may be probed by the production of the heavy neutral fermions, $S$, via $\mu^+ \mu^+ \to \mu^+ W^+ S$.
 We find the production cross section is as large as ${\cal O}(100\text{--}1000)$~ab when kinematically accessible and $S$ decays into a charged lepton and a $W$ boson, with lepton flavor violation.
 Although we do not perform the detailed analysis such as the optimization of the signal to background ratio, we expect that the process provides a complementary way to search for new signals of the parity symmetric model.